$\Phi$-DVAE: Physics-Informed Dynamical Variational Autoencoders for Unstructured Data Assimilation: The Probabilistic Model

 \subsection{Dynamic Model}

 The first component of the generative model is the latent dynamical system $p(\vu_n | \vu_{n-1}, \mLambda)$.
-In general, we model this latent physics process $\{\vu_n\}_{n = 0}^N$ as a discretised stochastic \gls*{PDE}, however ODE latent physics is admissible within our framework (see~Section~\ref{sec:lorenz-results}).
-We discretise this process with the \gls*{statFEM}~\citep{girolami2021statistical,duffin2021statistical,duffin2022lowrank, akyildiz2022statistical}, forming the basis of the physics-informed prior on the latent space.
+We model this latent physics process $\{\vu_n\}_{n = 0}^N$ as a discretised stochastic \gls*{PDE}, however \gls*{ODE} latent physics is admissible within our framework (see~Section~\ref{subsec:lorenz-experiments}).
+We discretise this process with the \gls*{statFEM}~\citep{girolami2021statistical,duffin2021statistical,duffin2022lowrank,akyildiz2022statistical}, forming the basis of the physics-informed prior on the latent space.
 Stochastic additive forcing inside the \gls*{PDE} represents additive model error, which results from possibly misspecified physics.
-Full details, including the ODE case, are given in Appendix~\ref{app:complete-dynamical-model}.
+Full details, including the ODE case, are given in \ref{app:complete-dynamical-model}.

-In general, we assume that the model has possibly unknown coefficients $\mLambda$; on these we place the Bayesian prior $\mLambda \sim p(\mLambda)$~\citep{stuart2010inverse}, describing our \textit{a priori} knowledge on the model parameters before observing any data.
-We also assume that $\vu_0$ is known up to measurement noise, with prior $p(\vu_0)$ set accordingly.
-To obtain the discrete-time dynamic model we start from a generic nonlinear PDE system of the form
+We assume that the model has possibly unknown coefficients $\mLambda$ (henceforth referred to as `model parameters') and that these parameters are constant in time.
+On these we place the Bayesian prior $\mLambda \sim p(\mLambda)$~\citep{stuart2010inverse}, describing our \textit{a priori} knowledge on the model parameters before observing any data.
+We also assume that $\vu_0$, the initial condition, is known up to measurement noise, with prior $p(\vu_0)$ set accordingly.
+For pedagogical purposes, we derive the discrete-time dynamic model using the \gls*{KdV} equation as a running example, which is used in later sections as an example \gls*{PDE}. \gls*{KdV} is given by: